dimitri/tapoueh.org/content/post/2017/06/exploring-a-data-set.md

            title="PostgreSQL is YeSQL" >}}

-When given a new database we know nothing about, it's good to do some preliminary exporation of the data.
+When given a new database we know nothing about, it's good to do some preliminary exploration of the data.
 Which angle we pick exactly is not that important first, because we want to have grasp of what we are playing with.
 It's all about having a taste of what's in there.